-Foreign currency translation gain decreased to \$439,799 in 2013 from \$788,983 in 2012.
+Foreign currency translation gain increased to \$298,193 for the three months ended March 31, 2014 from \$136,528 for the three months ended March 31, 2013.
 This balance is highly variable due to the volatility of exchange rates and the Company's large cash balance.
-The gains are the result of a strengthening of the U.S. dollar where the company holds approximately 50% of its cash and cash equivalents.
+The gains are the result of a strengthening of the U.S. dollar which is the currency that the company holds approximately half of its cash and cash equivalents.